jirispilka/openai-vector-store-integration/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://github.com/jirispilka/openai-vector-store-integration/blob/main/LICENSE)
 [![Build & Unit Tests](https://github.com/jirispilka/openai-vector-store-integration/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/jirispilka/openai-vector-store-integration/actions/workflows/main.yml)

-The Apify OpenAI Vector Store integration allows dynamic updates to the OpenAI Assistant files.
+The Apify OpenAI Vector Store integration uploads data from Apify Actors to the OpenAI Vector Store (connected to the OpenAI Assistant).
 It assumes that you have already created an [OpenAI Assistant](https://platform.openai.com/docs/assistants/overview/agents) and [OpenAI Vector Store](https://platform.openai.com/docs/assistants/tools/file-search/vector-stores) and you need to regularly update the files to provide up-to-date responses.

 💡 **Note**: This Actor is meant to be used together with other Actors' integration sections.